 This unique moor is close to Matlock and Darley Dale.
 It has a fascinating history, burial mounds, a stone circle, rocky tors and beautiful views of the Derwent Valley and beyond.

 Access to the moor is made via the village of Birchover, our starting point.
 In the walk we visit the moor twice so that we have lots of opportunities to explore the whole area.
 We also descend to the village of Rowsley with its working flour mill, café and craft shops.
 We ascend hills to gain Stanton Lees and after our second exploration of the moor and its stone circle we return to Birchover via Upper Town and include a short detour to Rowtor Rocks to explore some bizarre rock carvings including caves, seats and dragons!

-The walk is about 8 miles/13 kilometres 8km with approx 300 metres of ascent.
+The walk is about 8 miles/13 km, with approx 360 metres of ascent.

 The following information sheet provides advice regarding what to wear and what to bring with you.

 If you would like to stay locally the night before or after this walk, the villages of Rowsley and Darley Dale, and the towns of Matlock and Bakewell are nearby.
 See our accommodation page for further information.